Lane Kenworthy, The Good Society

 Happiness

 Happiness consists of some combination of three elements: life satisfaction, which involves an appraisal of the overall condition of one’s life; positive feelings, such as pleasure and joy; and negative feelings, such as worry, frustration, anger, and sadness.
-The life satisfaction measure is the most informative and hence the most commonly used, especially when comparing across nations.25
+Life satisfaction is the most informative component and hence the most commonly used, especially when comparing across nations.28 It’s typically measured using responses to a question such as “Please imagine a ladder with steps numbered from zero at the bottom to 10 at the top.
+The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
+On which step of the ladder would you say you personally feel you stand at this time?”

 Can we trust survey responses to accurately tap people’s subjective wellbeing?
 Yes.
 Responses tend to correlate strongly with the assessments of friends and family and with clinical assessments.
 There is no indication of desirability bias in responses.
 When the same people are asked these survey questions over time, their responses tend to be consistent, with predictable changes in the face of major life shocks such as divorce and unemployment.
-And when people are asked both a life satisfaction question and a happiness question, their answers are strongly correlated.26
+And when people are asked both a life satisfaction question and a happiness question, their answers are strongly correlated.29

 Figure 11.
 Life satisfaction